Lenyn Sosa Preview, Player Props: White Sox vs. Royals

-The Chicago White Sox, including Lenyn Sosa (.273 batting average in his past 10 games), battle starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Monday at 2:10 PM ET.
+Lenyn Sosa and his .303 on-base percentage over his past 10 games (106 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Kansas City Royals and Brady Singer on September 5 at 7:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-3) against the Royals.

 Lenyn Sosa Game Info & Props vs. the Royals